Now that the cold weather is really setting in, it’s important to look after your skin.

 The vitamin C content of broccoli promotes healthy collagen production, which is important for healthy, supple skin.

 The vitamin E works to protect the skin from damage and protects against UV rays.

 Almonds are one of the highest natural sources of vitamin E.

-A good way to get them in your diet is to eat almonds as a healthy snack between meals even add chopped or sliced nuts to your yoghurt, cereals and other meals.
+A good way to get them in your diet is to eat almonds as a healthy snack between meals or add chopped or sliced nuts to your yoghurt and cereals.

 Carrots contain high levels of beta-carotene, a strong antioxidant that is transformed into vitamin A once it’s in your body.

 It helps repair skin tissues and offers protection against harmful UV rays.
 You can east raw carrot sticks as a healthy snack throughout the day.

 Pumpkin seeds are known as a skin superfood, mainly because they are rich in zinc which we have noted is important for healthy skin.

 Zinc promoted collagen production, protects your cell membranes and also promotes renewal of skin cells.
 It also helps to heal skin wounds quickly.